systemli/ansible-role-mat2-web/README.md

 Requirements
 ------------

-Debian 9.
+Debian 10.
 Other versions of Debian/Ubuntu might be supported as well, but aren't tested.

 Tests
 -----

-Run local tests with
+For developing and testing the role we use Travis CI, Molecule and Vagrant.
+On the local environment you can easily test the role with

 ```
+pip install molecule-vagrant ansible-lint yamllint
 molecule test
 ```

-Requires Molecule, Vagrant and `python-vagrant` to be installed.
+This requires [Vagrant](https://www.vagrantup.com/downloads.html) to be installed.

 License
 -------